-We pursue impact litigation that reduces the harm of prisons and gets people free.
-As movement lawyers we believe our clients are the protagonists in their own liberation.
+We pursue impact litigation that reduces the harm of prisons and frees our people.
+As movement lawyers, we believe our clients are the driving forces in their own liberation.

 Juvenile Lifer Resentencings

 In 2012 a US Supreme Court decision ordered that people sentenced to mandatory life without parole as kids be resentenced.
 We successfully represented several juvenile lifers at their resentencings and mobilized to support others.

 End LWOP: Scott v.
 Pennsylvania Board of Probation and Parole

 Amistad Law Project, along with the Abolitionist Law Center and the Center for Constitutional Rights, sued the Pennsylvania Board of Probation and Parole in an effort to overturn mandatory life without parole for felony murder.

 Along with the Abolitionist Law Center and the Roderick and Solange MacArthur Justice Center at Northwestern University we sued the Department of Corrections to end the 24 year long solitary confinement of Darrick Hall.